top of page

 • Set intentions: Reflect on how you want to care for yourself and the planet.
 Use this day as the start of a new habit!
 Maybe you go for walks before work or during your lunch break?

-As always, if you chose to go outside and do something for Earth Day, please do your best to stay hydrated, utilize sunscreen, and do so safely!
+As always, if you choose to go outside and do something for Earth Day, please do your best to stay hydrated, utilize sunscreen, and do so safely!

 Comments